OFIX SHAREHOLDER ALERT: Bronstein, Gewirtz And Grossman, LLC Announces That Orthofix Medical Inc. Stockholders With Substantial Losses Have Opportunit...

-Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Orthofix Medical Inc. ("Orthofix" or "the Company") (NASDAQ: OFIX ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
+04, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Orthofix Medical Inc. (“Orthofix” or“the Company”) (NASDAQ: OFIX) and certain of its officers.

 Class Definition